• Skip to primary navigation

 Some benefits include:

-Relaxing the entire body: A solid laugh will relieve physical tension and stress; it can even leave your muscles relaxed for up to 45 minutes after.
+Relaxing the entire body: A solid laugh will relieve physical tension and stress; it can even leave your muscles relaxed for up to 45 minutes afterward.

-A release of endorphins: as previously discussed, laughter produces endorphins which is the feel-good chemical in the brain.
+A release of endorphins: as previously discussed, laughter produces endorphins which are the feel-good chemicals in the brain.
 Natural releases of endorphins are an excellent thing to have.

-Beneficial for the heart: Laughter will increase blood flow and improve the function of your blood vessels, which is very helpful to protect yourself from heart disease.
+Beneficial for the heart: Laughter will increase blood flow and improve the function of your blood vessels, which is very helpful in protecting yourself from heart disease.

 Boost the immune system: Along with decreased stress hormones, laughing can increase immune cells, which are vital in fighting against antibodies.